 - For extra crispy cereal, bake for an extra 2-3 minutes.

-- Chocolate– As pictured, divide the dough in half and fold through 2 tablespoons of cocoa powder into it.
+- Add some chocolate flavor by adding in some cocoa powder to the mixture.
 For an extra chocolate hit, add 1/4 cup of sugar free chocolate chips.

 Frequently Asked Questions